Curriculum by year

 Music is central to our cultural life and is intrinsic to our assemblies, services and concerts.
 Our aim is to stretch, encourage and support students’ natural musical talents whilst ensuring its accessibility to all.
 This is achieved by the opportunity of playing a range of instruments, understanding music technology and participating in the wider curricular activities.
-Students from across all year groups are encouraged to immerse themselves in worship band, choir, string orchestra and wind band.
+Students from across all year groups are encouraged to immerse themselves in worship band, choir and concert orchestra.

 As a universal language, our music curriculum seeks to develop unique and meaningful values that include transferable skills, creativity and vibrancy, team work, resilience and perseverance whilst broadening students’ cultural capital.

 Use the links below to view our whole school vision and curriculum vision.